rayahazi/Ping-Win/README.md

 * in UI: Show data while running (send and receive)
 * Add Encryption.
-* Send data in a way that will not be discovered (diffrent sizes, bytes, timer? etc..)
+* Send data in a way that will not be discovered (diffrent sizes, bytes, intervals(different time?) etc..)
 * Add more protocols to the project